Frequently asked questions

 Safe Work Australia maintains a list of hazardous substances within the Hazardous Substances Information System (HSIS) database.
 This database contains a list of hazardous substances classified according to the Approved Criteria for the Classification of Hazardous Substances [NOHSC:1008(2004)].

-Note that international adoption of the GHS can vary so information obtained from international sources should only be used as a guide to assist you meet your requirements under the WHS Regulations.
+Note: International adoption of the GHS can vary so information obtained from international sources should only be used as a guide to assist you meet your requirements under the Work Health and Safety Regulations.

 Other useful sources of information include:

 Can I assume a chemical is not hazardous if it does not appear on the HSIS database?